credcore/kraimer/README.md

 - `delete`: Delete a document group by ID.
 - `get`: Get a document group by ID.
 - `getAll`: Get all document groups with optional filters.
-- `addProperty`: Add a property to a document group.
+- `saveProperty`: Add a property to a document group.
 - `removeProperty`: Remove a property from a document group.
 - `getProperty`: Get a property from a document group.
 - `addDocument`: Add a document to a document group.